MATCHA-MIT/secsep-octal/README.md

 TODO: Potential improvement:
 1. Replace counter vars following their dependency order may solve this problem.
-2. Propagagte the branch conditions more smartly so that even the format of the bound is not unified, we can still infer the condition - NOT EASY!
+2. Propagate the branch conditions more smartly so that even the format of the bound is not unified, we can still infer the condition - NOT EASY!

 ### NOTE